 Scanning and Skimming

 The technique of scanning is a useful one to use if you want to get an overview of the text you are reading as a whole – its shape, the focus of each section, the topics or key issues that are dealt with, and so on.
 In order to scan a piece of text you might look for sub-headings or identify key words and phrases which give you clues about its focus.
-Another useful method is to read the first sentence or two of each paragraph in order to get the general gist of the discussion and the way that it progresses.
+Another useful method is to read the first sentence or two of each paragraph in order to get the gist of the discussion and the way that it progresses.

 Scanning is also used to find a particular piece of information.
 Run your eyes over the text looking for the specific piece of information you need.
 You may run your eyes quickly down the page in a zigzag or winding S pattern.
 If you are looking for a name, you note capital letters.
 For a date, you look for numbers.
 Vocabulary words may be boldfaced or italicized.
 When you scan for information, you read only what is needed.
 If you see words or phrases that you don’t understand, don’t worry when scanning.

 Using internet tools such as a search bar or Ctrl + F can be useful when scanning.
+Some tips for scanning: